How to Set Up Proton VPN on Android

 Check for spyware first

-First, you'll need a Proton account
+Before you start: a Proton account

 Don't have Proton VPN yet?